 About This Statistic

 The statistic shows the global market share of the leading companies in 2014, based on volume sales.
 In that year, Anheuser-Busch InBev has the largest beer market share in the world, controlling about 20.8 percent of the beer volume sales.
+Second and third placers, SABMiller Plc and Heineken NV accounted for 9.7 and 9.1 percent of the beer market share, respectively.

 Brewing is one of the oldest human activities whose origins can be traced back to the Neolithic period.
 To this day, beer remains to be the world’s most popular alcoholic beverage.
 Anheuser-Busch InBev, the global leader in beer manufacturing, produces prominent beer brands such as Budweiser, Bud Light, Corona, Stella Artois and Beck’s.